TriNetCo/pax-imperia-web/README.md

 A clone of an old game

-## TODO
+## TODO Galactic View

-- Flesh out Galactic view
 - Draw a pretty star instead of squares
-  - investigate original connection algo
+- Extract constellation algo into it's own module
-  - set minimum distance between stars x Connect systems to each other with a line
-  - Allow opening a system by clicking it
+- Set minimum distance between stars x Connect systems to each other with a line x Allow opening a system by clicking it

-- Flesh out system view
+- Flesh out Main Menu links

-  - learn webGL and draw some spheres
+## TODO System View
-  - Add stars to systems
+x Add stars to systems
-  - Add planets to systems
+x Add planets to systems
+- Tech Debt: Load models cleanly
+- Flesh out HUD buttons
 - Create a ship you can control and move to planets

-- Flesh out Main Menu links

 ## Getting Started